owainow/cardiff-serverless-days-workshop/README.md

 az sql db show-connection-string -s cardiff-serverless-days-db -n TodoDB -c ado.net
 ```

 You will then need to replace the `<username>` and `<password>` in the connection string with those for a user that can perform DDL (create/alter/drop) operations on the database.
-We will use the admin details that we created earlier at the point we created the database
+We will use the admin details that we created earlier at the point we created the database.

+Be sure to remove the quotation marks from the connection string before adding to your GitHub Secret.

-If you are following the tutorial names this will be cardiffserverless & C@rdiffS3rv3rless2023.
+If you are following the tutorial names this will be cardiffserverless & CardiffS3rv3rless2023.

 `AZURE_SQL_CONNECTION_STRING : Custom SQL connection string value`